68 things I learned at Devoxx Belgium 2022

 * Oracle Coherence

-What I call the “magic methods” (the query builder) of JDBC are checked at compile time
+The query builder methods of JDBC are checked at compile time

 1. Cons of Kustomize: not DRY, manual maintenance, embedded kubectl version doesn’t have the latest features.